rupeshpanwar/todo-react-redux-hook/README.md

 ## part3 add loader

     x add Spinner to Submit button
-    x addtaskSelector to check the status
+    x addtaskSelectorLoading to check the status
     x add a function to clear the state (Form) , setTaskName and setTaskStatus to initializeState x call this fucntion from OnHide n onSubmit